-Eva Woolridge (she/her) is an African-American/Chinese-American photographer residing in Brooklyn, New York.
-Her photo series explore the sexual, spiritual, and emotional nature of femininity.
-In her work she transcends surface-level labels of people of color by conveying strength, perseverance, vulnerability and vitality using strong lighting and composition.
+Eva Woolridge (she/her), is an award-winning Queer, Black & Chinese portrait photographer, director, public speaker, and social activist based in Brooklyn, NY.
+Her photo series explores the sexual, spiritual, and emotional nature of femininity.
+In her work, she transcends surface-level labels of people of color by conveying strength, perseverance, vulnerability, and vitality using strong lighting and composition.

 Jennifer McClure is a fine art photographer based in New York City.
 She uses the camera to ask and answer questions.
 Her work is about longing, solitude, and an ambivalent yearning for connection.
 She often uses herself and her experiences as subject matter to explore the creation of personal mythology and the agency of identity.